 If you add too much air at the onset of your note, you will lose steam right at the start and find it difficult to trill at all.
 If you try to push out a lot of air toward the end, you will not be able to make it to the end of the phrase.

-Many trilling beginners find that holding their cheeks close to their lips helps them to get in the right mouthing position to do lip trills easier and for the air to be consistent for longer.
+Many trilling beginners find that holding their cheeks close to their lips helps them to get in the proper mouthing position to do lip trills easier and for the air to be consistent for longer.

 It is encouraged that you sing loudly, but try not to place the sound too low, but rather keep the breath support low and keep the airflow and sound high towards your face.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.